basacul/tutorial_postgresql/README.md

 Udemy course Node, SQL, &amp; PostgreSQL - Mastering Backend on goorm.io with a container running on ubuntu 18.04.

 ## How to set up PostgreSQL on container
-Unfortunately you will encounter several issues when installing postgresql on the container.
-In order to resolve all the issues, follow this steps.
+Unfortunately you will encounter several issues when installing postgresql onto the current container.
+In order to resolve all the issues, follow these steps.

 0. Update the locale to include en_US.UTF8 because it is set to Korean
 ```